Advent of Code 2015 - Day 19 - Medicine for Rudolph

 };

-I initially used a Set within the reduction, but due to the ease of combining arrays within JavaScript I felt it more readable to first get all possible variants and then return the Set (the deduplication process) at the end.
+I initially used a Set within the reduction, but due to the ease of combining arrays within JavaScript, I found it more readable to first get all possible variants and then return the Set (the deduplication process) at the end.

 Part 2

-For part two, with the machine now calibrated we are required to help with the fabrication process.
-Molecule fabrication always begins with just a single electron, e, and applying replacements one at a time, just like the ones during calibration.
-We are required to work out how many steps it will take to go from e to the provided molecule.
+For part two, with the machine now calibrated, we are required to help with the fabrication process.
+Molecule fabrication always begins with just a single electron, e, and involves applying replacements one at a time, just like during calibration.
+We are required to determine how many steps it will take to go from e to the provided molecule.

-My initial thought for this was to begin at e and apply all the possible variants until we landed on the desired molecule (like the problem states).
-However, the distinct amount of possabilities grows too fast and as such this is not a viable solution.
-After alittle thought, I decided to instead flip this problem around and based on the molecule provideed decern how many replacements would be required to get back to e.
-I opted for a greedy approach, sorting the replacements by descending length order.
-In doing so we can then count the steps required and return the desired total to answer part two 🌟.
+My initial thought was to begin at e and apply all possible variants until we landed on the desired molecule (as the problem states).
+However, the distinct number of possibilities grows too fast, making this an unviable solution.
+After a little thought, I decided to flip this problem around and, based on the molecule provided, determine how many replacements would be required to get back to e.
+I opted for a greedy approach, sorting the replacements in descending length order.
+By doing so, we can then count the steps required and return the desired total to answer part two 🌟.

 const part2 = (input: string): number => {